w3f/PSPs/PSPs/drafts/psp-6.md

 }
 ```

-The `pubsub` APIs documentation in this document contain more complete examples.
+This document contains examples on how `pubsub` APIs are supposed to be used.

 ### 1.3.1.
 Safety